padpadpadpad/rTPC/cran-comments.md

 - updated all links and urls to reflect best practice (DOIs instead of links, fixing identified issues)
 - added vignette about parallelisation
 - added internal function for pre-rendering vignettes that take a long time
-- Updated R dependency to >= 4.1 due to use of new-style pipes
+- updated R dependency to >= 4.1 due to use of new-style pipes

 ## Test environments